ZhihaoAIRobotic/CLOVER-Lab-CUHK-Assessment/README.md

-To be more specific, the task is to train a network, the input for the network is rgb data or rgbd data, the outputs are the quality and pose of grasps.
+To be more specific, the task is to train a network, the input for the network is rgb data or rgbd data, the outputs are parameterised grasps.

 **Grasp Representation**: Parameterised as a grasp quality, angle and gripper width for every pixel in the input image